PostHog/posthog.com/contents/blog/experiments.md

 Thus, moving quickly trumps rigor in web product experiments.

-We built experiments with this in mind.
+We built Experimentation with this in mind.
 It's a web product, built for products that move quickly.

-That's all for this post, we'd love to have you try Experiments out, and tell us what you learn :)
+That's all for this post, we'd love to have you start your own experiments and tell us what you learn.
+Feel free to open an issue in [our Github repo](https://github.com/PostHog/posthog), give us a shout in our [PostHog community Slack channel](/slack), or join us directly for a [call](https://calendly.com/posthog-feedback) with our Product & Engineering team if you have feedback to share.